GrottoPress/smart-featured-image/README.md

 *Smart Featured Image* is a WordPress plugin to automagically add featured image to posts using images inserted into post content, if no featured image is explicitly added to post.

-The plugin dynamically displays a configurable fallback image if no featured image is found.
+The plugin displays a configurable fallback image if no featured image is found.

 The default (fallback) image settings are available via the *Media Settings* screen ('**Settings**' -> '**Media**') in the WordPress administration area.
 There are options to set the default featured image for each public post type.